wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-streaming-python.md

 This copies the files from the local system to the head node.

 > [AZURE.NOTE] If you used a password to secure your SSH account, you will be prompted for the password.
-If you used an SSH key, you may have to use the `-i` parameter and the path to the private key, for example, `scp -i /path/to/private/key mapper.py reducer.py username@clustername-ssh.azurehdinsight.cn:` <!-- deleted by customization. -->
+If you used an SSH key, you may have to use the `-i` parameter and the path to the private key, for example, `scp -i /path/to/private/key mapper.py reducer.py username@clustername-ssh.azurehdinsight.cn:`.

 ##Run MapReduce